MKesenheimer/fault-injection-library/docs/pulse_shaping.md

 ```

 - `glitcher.rising_edge_trigger()`: To ensure the glitch is applied at the correct moment, a trigger condition needs to be defined.
 Here, we use a rising edge trigger.
 - `glitcher.set_pulseshaping(vinit=3.3)`: Instead of a simple voltage drop, the pulse-shaping mode allows defining a more complex glitch waveform.
-The pulse-shaping capabilities are initialized and the initial voltage of `3.3V` is applied.
+The pulse-shaping capabilities are initialized and the initial voltage of `3.3V` is stored for internal reference.

+**Note** that the initial voltage output of the Pulse Shaping Expansion Board cannot be controlled by software.
+Instead, the small potentiometer on the board must be used to set the desired voltage output.
+The voltage set by the `vinit` parameter is for internal reference only.
+Other voltages during pulse output are calculated from this parameter.
+Remember to calibrate the voltage output of the pulse shaping expansion board according to this [guide](#calibration).

 To create a smooth glitch waveform, we define a time-voltage spline: